jzebker/surfs_up/README.md

   <img width="500" src=https://user-images.githubusercontent.com/84994321/128430664-12dd9a24-8829-4ab4-8394-b46e51bb3e57.png>
 </p>

-There is a bulleted list that addresses the three key differences in weather between June and December.
-(6 pt)
+• Per the data, it is on average 3.9 °F colder in Dec than in June

 ## Summary